 I’ve come across so many product photos on Etsy that would look so much better if only they had diffused the lighting.

 While light is important, oftentimes you need to diffuse the light.
-It’s why it’s great to take product photos (or even portrait photos) on overcast days.
+It’s why you may hear you should take product photos (or even portrait photos) on overcast days.
 The clouds act like a giant piece of diffusion material to help diffuse the sunlight so you don’t get harsh lighting.
 It softens the light and makes for beautiful, even lighting.

 So if you're getting unwanted shadows and glare, try diffusing your light!

-Is one side of your product looking a little dark?
+Is one side of your product looking dark?
 If so, a reflector can help with this.
-You can buy some white foam core board and prop it up next to the spot you want to brighten up, or you can DIY this.
-Tape some white printer paper to a cardboard box, use an old white shirt and so on.
+You can buy white foam core board and prop it up next to the spot you want to brighten up, or you can DIY this.
+Tape some white printer paper to a cardboard box and voilà, you have a reflector!
 This can really help brighten up your photos a lot.

 Other useful items